COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 ## 7. Computational Chemistry Dictionary

-The `_csp` prefix in energy/scoring methods and output structures have been intentionally left out so that the present data fields could be used as a basis for the development of a more general computational chemistry dictionary.
+The `_csp` prefix in energy/scoring methods and output structures have been intentionally left out so that the present data fields could be used as the basis for the development of a more general computational chemistry dictionary.
 While this is currently limited to a selection of data fields relevant to CSP application, below is an example of how these can be used to describe a single geometry optimisation on a known structure: